chervyachok/backitup-share-delay/README.md

 1. **Client-Side Web App:**
    - **Encryption & Local Storage:** Uses the browser’s IndexedDB to store user data encrypted with the user’s passkey.
-   - **User Interface:** Built with a modern frontend framework (e.g., Vue.js) to manage account creation, secret sharing, backup restoration, and trusted party management.
+   - **User Interface:** Built with Vue.js to manage account creation, secret sharing, backup restoration, and trusted party management.

 2. **Decentralized Components:**
    - **Smart Contracts:** Store secret shares and backup metadata on-chain.
    - **Lit Protocol:** Enforces restore delays and conditional access to secret shares.

 3. **Server-Side Relay:**
-   - A lightweight relay server (using Node.js or similar) that broadcasts transactions on behalf of users, removing the need for users to hold native blockchain tokens.
+   - A lightweight relay server  Node.js  that broadcasts transactions on behalf of users, removing the need for users to hold native tokens on balance.

 ## How It Works

 ### Account Creation & Local Data Encryption

 - **User Registration:**
   A user creates an account with a passkey.
-This passkey is used as an encryption key to secure user credentials and sensitive data.
+This passkey is used as an encryption key to protect user's secret keypair with biometric (or other device native) access security.
 - **Local Storage:**
-  Encrypted data is stored in the browser’s IndexedDB, ensuring that all sensitive information remains local unless explicitly shared.
+  Encrypted data is stored in the browser’s IndexedDB.

 ### Meta Address Registration & Stealth Address Generation

 - **Meta Address:**
   After login, users register a meta address.
-This acts as their public identity on the platform.
 - **Stealth Addresses:**
-  The app generates stealth addresses for increased privacy.
-Users can verify whether a stealth address belongs to their wallet through calculation methods embedded in the app.
+  The app generates stealth addresses for trusted pears from their meta address

-### Encrypted Secret Sharing & Recovery

-- **Secret Creation & Sharing:**
-  Users can create an encrypted secret (for example, a private key) and split it into shares using Shamir’s Secret Sharing algorithm.
-- **Threshold Setting:**
-  The user defines a threshold for recovery (e.g., at least 3 out of 5 trusted parties must combine their shares).
-- **Smart Contract Storage:**
-  Shares are stored on-chain via smart contracts.
-The smart contract holds the encrypted shares until a recovery is triggered.
-- **Restore Delay:**
-  A configurable delay prevents premature recovery.
-If the owner does not decline a read request during the delay, trusted parties can recover their share.
-- **Lit Protocol:**
-  This protocol enforces the delay and controls the conditional release of secret shares.

 ### Backup & Notice Management